Personalize selling with product rec quizzes 👉

 - A Long Text question so respondents who answer Yes can leave any questions or comments

-(Want hints on how to create better questions in a lead-generation typeform?
+(Want hints on how to create better questions in a lead-generation form?
 Here’s a list of data-based tips!)

-4. Once you’ve set up all of your questions, use the Design tab to add custom visual elements, like a background image, color palette, and favorite font, to your typeform:
+4. Once you’ve set up all of your questions, use the Design tab to add custom visual elements, like a background image, color palette, and favorite font, to your form.

 If you’re on a Typeform Plus plan or above, you can even add your brand logo to the form.

-The Logic Map is a visual summary of the different question paths, or flows, that your respondents can follow when answering the typeform.
-Before you set up any Logic rules, your questions will appear in a straight line from left to right, according to the order they appear in your typeform.
-You can scroll or zoom out to see all of your questions:
+The Logic Map is a visual summary of the different question paths, or flows, that your respondents can follow when answering the form.
+Before you set up any Logic rules, your questions will appear in a straight line from left to right, according to the order they appear in your form.
+You can scroll or zoom out to see all of your questions.

-Click the icon.
-Drag and drop it onto the second Yes/No question (#8), asking whether respondents have additional questions.
-This is the question that you want respondents who are not currently working on a project to see:
+Click the icon, then drag and drop it onto the second Yes/No question (#8), asking whether respondents have additional questions.
+This is the question that you want respondents who are not currently working on a project to see.
+A sidebar will then appear on the left of the Logic map.

 7. Connecting these two questions creates a branch after question #4.
 Respondents will travel down one side of the branch, to question #5, or the other, to question #8, depending on their answer to question #4.

-Creating this connection will also open a sidebar to the left of the Logic Map.
-Here’s where you’ll set up the rules that send respondents to question #5 or question #8:
+In the sidebar, you’ll set up the rules that send respondents to question #5 or question #8.

-Here, use the dropdown menu under Or create a new rule to specify that respondents should go to question #8 only if they answer No to question #4:
+Use the dropdown menu to specify that respondents should go to question #8 only if they answer No to question #4.

 If the respondents answer yes, they’ll see question #5 instead.